 Day 4 – Avalon Peninsula

 This morning drive the western shore of the Avalon Peninsula via Cape St. Mary’s.
 Take time to visit the Cape St. Mary’s Ecological Reserve Seabird Sanctuary – the Interpretive Centre overlooks Bird Rock – one of the largest nesting sites for gannets in North America.
 Continue along the Cape Shore Route to Castle Hill National Historic Park – a fort erected in the 17th century to protect the once French capital of Newfoundland.
-Continue to Placentia.
-Overnight Avalon Peninsula.
+Continue back to St. Mary’s.
+Overnight St. Mary’s.

 Day 5 – Avalon Peninsula/Trinity